SamirTalwar/monospacedmonologues.com/content/posts/2022-01-06--laziness-in-haskell.md

 We didn’t need to compute the whole list to get that value, which is good, because it’s infinite, and so computing the whole list would take infinite time and space.

-Usually this is unnoticeable, but you might spot it if you try and do something long-running twice.
+Fortunately, once we have that element in the list, just like with the `numbers` list above, it will be stored for future reads.
+In Haskell, values are only evaluated once.
+Usually this is unnoticeable, because we often use data as we compute it, but you might spot it if you try and do something long-running twice.
 The first time will take a while.
 The second time, it’ll be instant.

 ```haskell
 λ fibs !!
 30